Everything you need to know about the UC Personal Insight Questions (PIQs) for the 2022 admissions cycle -- with examples

 5. Describe the most significant challenge you have faced and the steps you have taken to overcome this challenge.
 How has this challenge affected your academic achievement?

-If you answered the previous question by discussing an educational barrier you faced, a similar mentality will apply here.
+If you answered the previous question by talking about opportunity, you can use this one to talk about challenge instead.
 When talking about a significant challenge, it is important to emphasize your growth and how a difficult situation shaped who you are today.

 6. Think about an academic subject that inspires you.
 Describe how you have furthered this interest inside and/or outside of the classroom.

-Picking your favorite subject should be pretty straightforward.
-Once you have picked a favorite subject, think about how it has impacted you as a student or perhaps outside of the classroom.
+We love the word inspired!
+Where does learning begin for you?
+Where does it take you?
+Go beyond your favorite subject to explore how that subject has affected you both as a student and outside of the classroom.
 You can also think about this in terms of a future major or perhaps a career.